chamav/simplefilemanager/readme.md

 Have Vagrantfile used virtulabox.
 Before launching your Homestead environment, you must install VirtualBox and Vagrant.
-But you need to add the correct settings in configure file /homestead/Homestead.yaml
+Also you need to add the correct settings in configure file /homestead/Homestead.yaml

 ```
 folders: